Estimated reading time: 5 minutes

 Can a stairlift be fitted to open plan stairs?

-This is okay too, we have fitted products to open plan stairs and to open treads.
+Yes, we have fitted products to open plan stairs and to open treads.
 We can also incorporate blocking in treads and fitting banisters to your stairs to make them safer as an additional service.

 Another company told me they can’t fit a stairlift, can it be done?